AlexeyMilenkiy/Detection/README.md

 npm install
 ng serve
 ```
-Navigate to[App](`http://localhost:4200/).
+Navigate to [App](`http://localhost:4200/).
 The app will automatically reload if you change any of the source files.

 ![](demo.gif)